Thirstums/platify/README.md

 # Capacitor
-Capacitor is used to convert a Next.js app into a Mobile app
+Capacitor is used to convert your existing Next.js app (code) into a Mobile app

 ## Next.js Configuration (get it ready for Capacitor)